ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 ```
 In this command, the options are:
--phred 33 : indicates that base quality is given Phred33 format
+* phred 33 : indicates that base quality is given Phred33 format
--ILLUMINACLIP: TruSeq3-SE.fa:2:30:10 : it points to the FASTA file containing adapter sequences that are used in Illumina MiSeq and HiSeq protocols.
+* ILLUMINACLIP: TruSeq3-SE.fa:2:30:10 : it points to the FASTA file containing adapter sequences that are used in Illumina MiSeq and HiSeq protocols.
 It allows two mismatches in the seed, palindrome clip threshold is 30, simple clip threshold is 10
--SLIDINGWINDOW:5:20 : indicates that a sliding window of 5 bases is to be used and reads are to be trimmed if quality of the window drops below 20
+* SLIDINGWINDOW:5:20 : indicates that a sliding window of 5 bases is to be used and reads are to be trimmed if quality of the window drops below 20
--MINLEN:40 : indicates that minimum read length should be 40 after trimming
+* MINLEN:40 : indicates that minimum read length should be 40 after trimming

 You have to run the above mentioned commmand for each of your samples: SRR12852624, SRR12852625 ...etc; just replace the name of the sample.
 Or you could run the following bash script to process all samples together